Aider vs GitHub Copilot

 About GitHub Copilot

-An AI pair programmer that provides real-time code suggestions and assistance within integrated development environments.
+GitHub Copilot is an AI pair programmer that provides real-time code suggestions and automates development tasks directly within the IDE.

 GitHub Copilot takes the edge

-With a MegaOne score of 7/10 versus 6/10, GitHub Copilot edges ahead of Aider in our analysis.
+With a MegaOne score of 8/10 versus 7/10, GitHub Copilot edges ahead of Aider in our analysis.
 However, Aider may still be the better choice depending on your specific use case and budget.